-Since first dropping the reveal, Mojang's has been doling out an accelerating dripfeed of Legends details.
-We've been keeping a tally of how you'll play, the forces you'll fight alongside, and the piglin foes you'll face.
+Ever since the first reveal, Mojang's slowly dripfed Legends details to us, but with release imminent the floodgates are open.
+We've been keeping a tally of how you'll play, the forces you'll fight alongside, and the Piglin foes you'll encounter.
 Here's everything we know so far about Minecraft Legends.

 Does Minecraft Legends have a release date?